torvalds/linux/Documentation/power/power_supply_class.rst

 all, so any of them may be skipped.

 Power supply class is extensible, and allows to define drivers own attributes.
-The core attribute set is subject to the standard Linux evolution (i.e. if it will be found that some attribute is applicable to many power supply types or their drivers, it can be added to the core set).
+The core attribute set is subject to the standard GNU/Linux evolution (i.e. if it will be found that some attribute is applicable to many power supply types or their drivers, it can be added to the core set).